Syslifters/.github/profile/README.md

 </p>

 ---
-At Syslifters, we are on a mission to sustainably improve security in organisations 🚀.
+At Syslifters, we are on a mission to sustainably improve security in organisations.
 We are a start-up security company fully dedicated to pentests.
 Our specialisations are internal enterprise networks and web applications.
 We also build tools for pentesters, red teamers and other security-related people alike.
 Our expertise is the result of a solid education in IT security, many years of experience in penetration testing and cooperation and exchange with the best security talents in Europe.

 ## Support Us ❤️
 Love our mission and work?
+Connect with us on [LinkedIn](https://www.linkedin.com/company/syslifters)!

-Should you wish to contribute to any of our projects, we would be delighted to collaborate with you, meticulously improving your pull requests until they reach a state of near perfection.
-Oh, and if you could show us some love by following us on Twitter and Linkedin, that would be amazing! 🙌
+Also, should you wish to contribute to any of our projects, feel free to submit your pull requests.
+We’d be happy to collaborate with you and help refine them together.
+Thx 🙌

 ## Featured Projects
 The following projects are projects Syslifters has, and continues to, sponsor and support.
 We hope you find them useful!
 Feedback is very welcome!